apoorva-thanvantri/apoorva-thanvantri.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I'm a senior studying Computer Science at Caltech.
 Currently, I am a member of the [Rigorous Systems Research Group](https://rsrg.cms.caltech.edu/) at Caltech, working with Professor Adam Wierman.
-Previously, I worked at [Caltech's Climate Modeling Alliance](https://clima.caltech.edu/).
+Previously, I conducted research at [Caltech's Climate Modeling Alliance](https://clima.caltech.edu/).

 This fall, I was a Software Engineer Intern at Amazon Web Services on the Outposts Team.
 I previously interned as a Quantitative Research Intern at JP Morgan.